kudobuilder/kudo/keps/0031-namespace-management.md

     katib-metricscollector-injection: enabled
 ```

 The template supports templates for labels and annotations, however the `name:` metadata is NOT allowed to be set or controlled through templating.
 This is to prevent the "templating" of the namespace name such as `name: {.Namespace}-extended`.
-Other templating of labels and metadata is allowed and is the reason it lives under the template folder.
+Other templating of labels and metadata is allowed and is the reason the file lives under the template folder.
 KUDO will add the `name:` for metadata when there is a need to create a namespace with metadata using the namespaceManifest file.
-The `operator.yaml` file is to will be extended to support `namespaceManifest`.
+The `operator.yaml` file will be extended to support `namespaceManifest` attribute.

 ```
 # operator.yaml